plnegre/libhaloc/README.md

 std::vector<uint> candidates = haloc_.process(image_id, image, best_n_candidates, discarded);  // This returns a vector of the best N candidates to close a loop with the current image.
 ```

+Note that:
-Note that you are responsible to provide a unique ID for each image.
-The IDs don't need to be consecutives.
+* You are responsible for providing a unique ID for each image.
+The IDs do not need to be consecutive.
+* Candidates are not geometrically validated, i.e. some are false positives.
+You are responsible for verifying the candidates.

 [stereo_slam]: https://github.com/srv/stereo_slam
 [paper]: http://link.springer.com/article/10.1007/s10514-015-9522-4